 Mr. Aaron Jahneke began serving his third four-year term in 2017.
-He served as Governing Board president in 2016.
-This is his fourth term as vice president, previously serving in this position in 2011, 2012 and 2013.
+He served as Governing Board president in 2016 and four terms as vice president in 2018, 2013, 2012 and 2011.
 He also previously served as Vice President/Treasurer for the Washington Education Foundation.
 Mr. Jahneke served one term as president of the ASU at the West campus student government (ASASUW) from 2007-2008.

 Mr. Jahneke grew up in the Washington Elementary School District and attended Washington Elementary and Palo Verde Middle School before completing a Bachelor's of Arts in History from the University of Arizona in 1999.
 In 2008, Mr. Jahneke received a Master's of Arts in Interdisciplinary Studies from Arizona State University at the West Campus.
 He received an MBA from Independence University in 2015.
-Mr. Jahneke is an independent insurance agent with the Ahbe Group and a General Education instructor with CollegeAmerica in Phoenix.
+Mr. Jahneke is an independent insurance agent with the Ahbe Group and an Associate Dean, School of Business with CollegeAmerica in Phoenix.

 "I believe quality public education is the key to a stronger, safer, and more stable community.
 I want Washington Elementary School District students to get the best 21st century education possible so they have the same opportunities I have been so fortunate to have."